-Our main result, Theorem 1, can be extended to this setting.
-As elaborated in Appendix C.2, our main insight that wage catch-up achieved through more frequent conflict does not raise worker welfare still holds.
-Specifically, the impact of inflation shocks on aggregate worker welfare is now
+The impact of inflation shocks on worker welfare.
+Our main result, Theorem 1, can be extended to the general equilibrium extension with an employment margin.
+In this case, inflation shocks also affect worker welfare via changing employment rates.
+As elaborated in Appendix C.2, a version of our main result still holds and the impact of inflation shocks on aggregate worker welfare is now